SplitmediaLabsLimited/xjs-hotkeys/README.md

 initMidiHook()
   - loads Xsplit Midi Dll to listen to Midi device inputs.

+on(event, handler)
+  - sets emitter for the event.

+off(event, handler)
+- removes emitter for the event.

 ##XUIKeyStrokes
 - a react component to accept and display key and midi strokes.